Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 ## The [`workspace:` protocol][protocols]

 Yarn berry now supports a few things that lerna didn't, one of those things is explicitly setting the package imports to always match the ones on your monorepo.
 This means that it doesn't matter when or where this package is run, it will only work when running inside the monorepo.
 If your CI/CD are ready to deal with monorepos, this can be a great thing, and you can go ahead and change the version of your packages to `workspace:*` (this will match the folder you're in).
-Unfortunatedly, that is not my case and I'll have to go without this.
+Unfortunately, that is not my case and I'll have to go without this.

 ## The `yarn start` command